I’m allergic to mussels, oysters and the like and my grandmother wanted me to be a BBC newsreader when I grew up.

 I was born in Guildford and have lived in Bedfordshire, Birmingham, South Wales and Berkshire (not necessarily in that order).
 I have a BA in English & History from the University of Birmingham, an MA in Victorian Literature & Culture from the University of Reading and an MA in Creative Writing from Royal Holloway, University of London.

 Following the bad poems and short stories of the platforms and flares days of my teens and the even bleaker stuff of the leg warmers and shoulder pad days of the ’80s, my collections, Eleven Rooms, Interference Effects and Yield have been published by Two Rivers Press, and my novels, The Perfect Affair and The Moment and my FREE short-story, Falling for Gatsby are published by Quercus.
-A new novel, The Last Day, is forthcoming from The Dome Press, and a new novel, The Significant Others of Odie May was published by Matador in July 2021.
+A new novel, The Last Day, has been published by The Dome Press, and a new novel, The Significant Others of Odie May was published by Matador in July 2021.
 A further collection is forthcoming with Two Rivers Press in 2024, and a novel ‘What We Thought We Knew’ will be published by Pegasus.

 I am represented by Broo Doherty at DHH Literary Agency.